When starting a trademark filing application, you will be asked to provide the following information:

 Intent to use: If you haven’t used the mark yet but have a good faith intention to use it in the future, you can file an application based on intent to use.
 You need to provide a sworn statement (usually in the form of a declaration) expressing your bona fide intention to use the mark in commerce.

 Goods and services: Goods are products, such as t-shirts or paint brushes, while services are activities performed for the benefit of someone else, such as bicycle rental services or catering.
-It’s important to determine whether your customers are paying for a product or paying for an activity.
-You can list both goods and services in your application and must specify the particular goods or services for which you want to register the mark.
-Each category of goods or services belongs to an “International Class” (or “Class”), and separate filing fees are required for each class.
+Determining whether your customers are paying for a product or an activity is important.
+You can list both goods and services in your application.
+Each category of goods or services belongs to an International Class (or “Class”), and separate filing fees are required for each Class.